dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

    > **Start Without Debugging** (<kbd>&#8997;</kbd>+<kbd>&#8984;</kbd>+<kbd>&#8617;</kbd>) isn't supported.
 When the app is run in Debug configuration, debugging overhead always results in a small performance reduction.

    > [!IMPORTANT]
-   > Google Chrome must be the selected browser for the debugging session.
+   > Google Chrome or Microsoft Edge must be the selected browser for the debugging session.

 1. In the *Client* app, set a breakpoint on the `currentCount++;` line in `Pages/Counter.razor`.
 1. In the browser, navigate to `Counter` page and select the **Click me** button to hit the breakpoint: